 - Education majors will demonstrate that they know how to acquire knowledge of the diverse student populations they teach.
 They should be prepared to examine student and community diversity in the schools where they will teach by:

 Real Life Issues CI and the NCATE Diversity Standard

-We believe that development of Real Life Issues CI programs at Colleges of Education is a very effective way to meet NCATE Standard 4: Diversity.
-The NCATE Standard calls for candidates to develop a knowledge base and learn to effectively interact with exceptional students and students from different ethnic, racial, gender, socioeconomic, language and religious groups.
+We believe that development of Curriculum Infusion of Real Life Issues programs at Colleges of Education is a very effective way to meet NCATE Standard 4: Diversity.
+The NCATE Standard calls for candidates to develop a knowledge base and learn to effectively interact with exceptional students and families from different ethnic, racial, gender, socioeconomic, language and religious groups.
 A goal of the NCATE Diversity Standard is “the development of educators who can teach from multicultural and global perspectives that draw on the histories, experiences and representations of students from diverse cultural backgrounds” and “acquire the ability to develop meaningful learning experiences for all students.”
-The standard also calls for clinical and field experience where students put their knowledge and dispositions in the area of diversity into practice and for assessment of candidate performance in the area of diversity.
+The standard also calls for curriculum, clinical and field experience that promotes candidates' knowledge, skills and professional dispositions related to diversity.